 Yes!
 The logic is that they come from a consensus process of experts who are thinking about how we might recover Puget Sound.
-Implementation strategies are formed around the Puget Sound Vital Signs.
+Implementation strategies (sometimes abbreviated as “IS”) are formed around the Puget Sound Vital Signs.
 And as we move through our ideas about how to achieve recovery for each of them, occasionally we face things we don’t know.

 How do you go about the process of identifying these uncertainties?

 In the process of designing a recovery strategy for something — let’s say you are trying to improve water quality — there are a set of actions that you’d like to tackle.